 Can you take a winning picture?

-Capture the sound of music in a photo - and win a prize
+Capture the sound of music in a photo - and win a cash prize

 This is the harsh reality for many people and today the EADT and The Hearing Care Centre are launching a special competition to raise awareness of this increasing problem.